Re-discovering Fife landscapes

 St Andrews is world-famous for golf, for learning – and for royal romance!

-The Duke and Duchess of Cambridge met when they both moved to St Andrews in 2001 to study at the world’s oldest university.
+The Prince and Princess of Wales met when they both moved to St Andrews in 2001 to study at the world’s oldest university.
 The two students lived in the same halls of Residence – St Salvatore’s - but, apparently, Prince William only noticed Katherine Middleton when she modelled a sheer dress at a charity fashion show in a St Andrews hotel.

 From then on, the couple were regularly spotted on dates around the town – after being very discrete about royal visits at the time, several coffee shops and cafes in the town now proudly proclaim their Wills & Kate dating connection.
 The couple later moved into a shared house in the centre of St Andrews before living in a cottage on the outskirts of the town, which they also shared with friends.